-Consider replacing legacy systems: Digital moves fast.
+Digital moves fast.
 The tools that worked in the past can quickly become outdated and place your security supply chain at risk.
-"The data suggests that teams should consider rearchitecting their applications or retire legacy applications in favor of streamlined code,” states the State of Software Security v11 report.
+“The data suggests that teams should consider re-architecting their applications or retire legacy applications in favor of streamlined code,” the State of Software Security v11 report states.
 It goes on to note that microservices and API integrations can have a positive effect on security.

 Contentful is an API-first content platform that sits at the heart of the modern tech stack.
 Learn how our commitment to security helps digital teams go to market faster and scale confidently.
 By choosing trusted partners who take security seriously, you can transfer a number of risks along the security supply chain to ensure that your digital apps and experiences are ready to scale.